 Nestled between the snow-capped Dhauladhar and Pir Panjal ranges, with wide range woods and meadows of the Beas Valley carpeted by wild floral, tell me why not to mesmerize about breathtaking Manali which is blessed with a surreal beauty.

 Remove your shoes and take a lackadaisical stroll over the garden ways of this magnificent heaven of nature.
 You could likewise have some good times cruising around in a watercraft that sails in the little lake inside the region of this stop.
-Set in the midst of wonderful and verdant environs, the recreation center is an ideal reprieve for any individual who visits it and compensates for an awesome place for an unconstrained cookout or just a long romantic walk!
+Set amid wonderful and verdant environs, the recreation center is an ideal reprieve for any individual who visits it and compensates for an awesome place for an unconstrained cookout, or just a long romantic walk!

-The recreation center is an appreciated break from the group and the contamination with its tall and shady forests of Deodar, birch and pine.
-There are various wooden and cement benches inside van vihar, so either a long walk or just gallop the fresh airs, choice is yours ..
+The recreation centre is an appreciated break from the group and the contamination with its tall and shady forests of Deodar, birch and pine.
+There are various wooden and cement benches inside the van vihar, so either a long walk or just gallop the fresh air, the choice is yours ..

 Encompassed by deodar trees, pine trees, apple plantations and terrific snow-shrouded mountain crests, this fall is a beguiling excursion spot.
 The best perspectives of waters spewing from a transcending tallness and striking a bunch of rocks beneath can be seen from an old wooden extension that ignores this fall.
 For a quiet ordeal, far from the city commotion, a visit to this really dreamlike place is a flat out must.

-Lets talk about Indian Mythology and History to know India better and to be gathered some knowledge before travel the place :).
-Hadimba Temple, which was developed in the sixteenth century, is a standout amongst other spots to visit in Manali and is situated in the midst of a delightful deodar woods over a slope in Manali.
-The sanctuary holds incredible essentialness for local people and furthermore the vacationers who often visit the pioneer spot to look for endowments from Goddess Hadimba.
-The sanctuary is committed to the Goddess Hadimba who was likewise the spouse of the most grounded of the Pandava siblings, Bhima.
+Let’s talk about Indian Mythology and History, to know India better and to gather some knowledge before travelling to the place :).
+Hadimba Temple, which was developed in the sixteenth century, is a standout among other spots to visit in Manali and is situated in the midst of delightful deodar woods over a slope in Manali.
+The sanctuary holds incredible essentialness for local people and furthermore, the vacationers who often visit the pioneer spot to look for endowments from Goddess Hadimba.
+The sanctuary is dedicated to Goddess Hadimba, who was likewise the spouse of the most grounded of the Pandava siblings, Bhima.

 (Source of Information: Google and Wikipedia)

-The wood and stone work is redolent of the Japanese pagodas as well as the Indian style of temple architecture.
+The wood and stonework are redolent of the Japanese pagodas as well as the Indian style of temple architecture.
 The most striking facet of this temple is that it is covered by Cedar forests at its foothills and is built on a large rock top that juts out through the ground.

-The temple has stunningly carved wooden doors and 24 metres tall shikhar at its height.
-The temple also has a menacing past though, as it is believed that in the past, religious practitioners would tie the hands of sinners by the rope and swing them against the rock.
-About seventy metres away from the temple another monument is there, which is built in tribute of the child of Bhima and Hadimba, Ghatotkacha.
+The temple has stunningly carved wooden doors and 24 meters tall Shikhar at its height.
+The temple also has a menacing past, though, as it is believed that in the past, religious practitioners would tie the hands of sinners by the rope and swing them against the rock.
+About seventy meters away from the temple, another monument is there, which is built in tribute of the child of Bhima and Hadimba, Ghatotkacha.